What is an Operating System?

-It is one of the oldest method used to run the programs.
+It is one of the oldest methods used to run the programs.
 The users used to prepare their job, and it is in the form of punched cards; then this batch of programs is loaded into the computer by the computer operator, and they get executed one by one; after the execution is over, the result is returned to the destined users.

 Real-Time Operating System:

-In this type of operating system, job has to be completed within the set time limit; otherwise, the job gets lost or loses its meaning.
+In this type of operating system, the job has to be completed within the set time limit; otherwise, the job gets lost or loses its meaning.

 Network Operating System:

 A network operating system (NOS) is software that controls the network and transfers packets over the network.